Dan-Matthews-23/finishing-touch/README.md

 ![Footer](/media/images/concept/concept-footer.png)

-### Implementing a Skeleton layout

-Next will be to setup all other pages of this project using a skeleton layout with placeholder text.
-These are only designs and accept they may change in the final version.

 #### Index

 The homepage will consist of a selection of the top four most popular products.
 In the concept stage I will create a skeleton layout of the page and fill it with placeholder images and text.